 Quint is the author of Drawn In (Fewer & Further Press), Hospitality in the Forest (Rust Buckle Books), Photogenic Memory (Lame House), and Days on End (Open 24 Hours).
 His work has recently appeared in Boston Review, Bright Pink Mosquito, Satellite Telephone, Tight, Muthafucka, and The Brooklyn Rail.
 He coordinated the Project’s Talk Series for the 08-09 and 09-10 seasons.
-He has a new book coming out in 2012 with Skysill Press.
+His book, Death to Explosions, was published by Skysill Press.

 Arts Management Consultant